earthgecko/skyline/docs/_build/html/_sources/prometheus.rst.txt

 Skyline Flux accepts metrics from Prometheus and appends them to a Redis set.
 Every 60 seconds Skyline Horizon processes the Redis set and does a number of things depending on the Skyline set up.
+The values of the headers section of the remote_write add the following labels to incoming metrics:

 - x-tenant-id
 - x-server-id
 - x-server-url

-Each x-tenant-id can have multiple x-server-ids and x-server-urls, one for each sending server.
+The x-tenant-id header value identifies the entity, an organisation, a customer, a site, etc.  Each x-tenant-id can have multiple x-server-ids and x-server-urls, one for each sending servers.
+Each Prometheus or VictoriaMetrics server that sends data will have a unique ID and an associated URL.

+Note that Redis time series does not accept commas in label values and therefore on ingestion of any metrics with label values that include commas, Skyline replaces commas with underscores, e.g. ``'tags': 'netgo,builtinassets,stringlabels'`` will become ``'tags': 'netgo_builtinassets_stringlabels'``.

 If a target is sending any noisy metrics that you don't want sent, you can either specify that Prometheus should drop that data in the remote_write config